keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Authorization](/components/authorization-1.png)

-In the next step, you can choose authorization method:
+In the next step, you can choose the authorization method:

 - **Instant**: Use this method if you have direct access to the account; the authorization will be done immediately.
 - **External**: If you need to authorize access to the service from someone who does not have an account in Keboola Connection, you can generate an external link, which will guide them through this process.